Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 <p>Figure 1: cProfile statistics of the whole code</p>
 </center>

-From the above image, it can be noted, what is the time taken for each function.
-Sorting by cumulative time gives us an idea about where the majority of execution time is spent.
+From the above image, we can note, what is the time taken for each function.
+Sorting by cumulative time gives us an idea about where the majority of the execution time is spent.
 This result shows us that 36,221,995 function calls occurred in just over 12 seconds (this time includes the overhead of using cProfile).

-The function call to calc_pure_python takes 1 second and the function call to calculate_z_serial_purepython takes 11 seconds, these two functions are called only once.
+The function call to calc_pure_python takes one second, and the function call to calculate_z_serial_purepython takes 11 seconds, and these two functions are called only once.

-the call to calculate_z_serial_purepython function is CPU-intensive since the manipulation happens inside this function.
-However, we can’t derive which lines take the time inside the function using cProfile.
+The call to calculate_z_serial_purepython function is CPU-intensive since the manipulation happens inside this function.
+However, we cannot derive which lines take the most time inside the function using cProfile.

 <center>
 <img src="{{site.url}}/assets/images/profiling/snakeViz.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>